 Many states will not allow individuals to sue the car insurance company directly, which means victims sue the driver who caused the crash and their insurance coverage helps them pay for the damages they caused.

 So in a way, you are suing them both, the driver is at fault, but their insurance company is the one paying out the settlement.

 Individuals have car insurance for these exact types of situations.
 Most people will not have the cash on hand to pay for your damaged vehicle, medical bills, missed time at work, on-going treatments, and pain and suffering.

 Therefore, people pay their car insurance company every month, so if they find themselves held responsible, their insurance company can help back them up and bail them out financially.

 What If the Driver Does Not Have Car Insurance?

 In an instance where the driver you intend to sue does not have auto insurance, things can get a little trickier.
 Not only is it illegal to drive uninsured, but now the driver does not have a way to pay out the money they owe you.

 This usually leaves you with one of two options, option two being the better one.

 Thankfully, that is why you have car insurance.
-Typically your insurance company will then become responsible for paying your medicals bills via the uninsured motorist clause in your policy.
+Typically, your insurance company will become responsible for paying your medical bills via your policy’s uninsured motorist clause.